Cardinals vs. Reds Player Props Betting Odds

-You can see player prop bet odds for Paul Goldschmidt, Jonathan India and others on the St. Louis Cardinals and Cincinnati Reds heading into their matchup at 8:15 PM ET on Friday at Busch Stadium.
+Bookmakers have set player props for Paul Goldschmidt, Jonathan India and others when the St. Louis Cardinals host the Cincinnati Reds at Busch Stadium on Saturday at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!